Frequently Asked Questions

 - What is a habitable structure?

 A habitable structure is defined as a building used or intended to be used for human habitation.
-It includes, but is not limited to, a mobile home or manufactured home.
+It includes, but is not limited to, a mobile home, single family homes, multi-dwelling structures (for example, apartment buildings), manufactured homes, and condominiums.
 RVs and houseboats are not considered habitable structures according to the Fire Fee law.

 - What about condominiums?